 Navigating and determining the best PCOS regimen for fertility can be challenging on your own, and I encourage everyone that is struggling with PCOS to have a naturopathic or functional doctor in their corner to help them.
 Supplements specific to PCOS and infertility should always be tailored to your specific case and can be helpful in supporting conceive naturally.

 Interested in working with me?
-Please message or call my office at (480) 648-1534 to set up a free, 15-minute consultation to discuss your case more.
+Please schedule online or call my office at (480) 648-1534 to schedule an appointment.

 3 Orlowski M, Sarao MS. Physiology, Follicle Stimulating Hormone.
 [Updated 2021 May 9].
 In: StatPearls [Internet].
 Treasure Island (FL): StatPearls Publishing; 2021 Jan-.
 Available from: https://www.ncbi.nlm.nih.gov/books/NBK535442/